Pooja18iOS/PTFramework/README.md

 ## License

-PTFramework is available under the MIT license.
+PTFrameworkNew is available under the MIT license.
 See the LICENSE file for more info.